jlewicki/tree_state_router/README.md

 potentially triggering a transition to a new tree state.
 The `TreeStateRouter` detects the transition, and navigates to the `TreeStateRoute` corresponding to the new state.

-The following example ilustrates these steps.
+The following example illustrates these steps.
 ```dart

 import 'package:flutter/material.dart';